someengineering/resoto-cdk/README.md

 ## Cloudformation templates without CDK Bootstrap

 To generate a Cloudformation template which will be used without CDK, run `npm run cdk synth -- -c cf-only=true `.
-In this CDK will generate a Cloudformation template without the bootstrap section.
+In this case CDK will generate a Cloudformation template without the bootstrap section.

 ## Useful commands